How to trade and invest during a recession

 Going long during a recession can be risky, especially if you time it too soon and the market falls even more.
 What many traders and investors will do is wait for the initial rebound, when many stocks will be at their lowest point for several years.
 Then they’ll buy at this level, in the hopes of reaping the maximum reward from the eventual post-recession recovery.

-You can go long with CFDs, just as you can use them to go short.
+You can go long with spread bets and CFDs, just as you can use them to go short.
 Or, you can profit from a post-recession recovery by investing directly in a company’s shares.
 This’ll make you a shareholder, eligible to receive voting rights and dividends if the company pays them.

-Create a trading account to go long with CFDs.
+Create a trading account to go long with spread bets or CFDs, or open a share dealing account to start investing

 How to hedge your risk in a recession